tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 For more details on vector support, refer to [Vector Search](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md)

 ---
+## OpenCypher Query

+TigerGraph also supports OpenCypher.
+For more details on querying using OpenCypher, please refer to [OpenCypher Tutorial](https://github.com/tigergraph/ecosys/blob/master/tutorials/Cypher.md)

+---
 ## REST API For GSQL

 TigerGraph provides seamless interaction with the GSQL server through a comprehensive suite of [GSQL REST APIs](https://docs.tigergraph.com/gsql-ref/4.1/api/gsql-endpoints#_run_query).
 Below, we demonstrate how to invoke an installed stored procedure via a REST call, passing parameters using a JSON object.